 There is a good chance you have heard of or been to this famous bakery in Yountville, which is the brainchild of Chef Thomas Keller.
-While is used to just be in Yountville, they have even expanded to locations in Beverly Hills, Las Vegas and New York now.
-It is one of those spots that is always busy with a line out the door pretty much whenever you go.
-I have tried a lot of sweets here though and can easily say it is worth the wait.
+While it used to just be in Yountville, they have even expanded to locations in Beverly Hills, Las Vegas, and New York now.
+It is one of those places that is always busy with a line out the door pretty much whenever you go.
+I have tried a lot of sweets here though, and can easily say it is worth the wait.
 Here is all the information so you can check it out for yourself.

 - Cost: $3-$7 for most items